fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 2

-Assign distribution lists to a call queue, use an audio file for music on hold and enable conference mode:
+Assign distribution lists to a call queue, use an audio file for music on hold, and enable conference mode:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -DistributionLists @("Distribution List 01 GUID", "Distribution List 02 GUID") -UseDefaultMusicOnHold $false -MusicOnHoldAudioFileId <FILE ID> -ConferenceMode $true
 ````
-*Note: The above example does not contain the minimum number of parameters required to create a new call queue.*
+*Note: This example doesn't contain the minimum number of parameters required to create a new call queue.*

 To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example: